GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

 attribute.
 This will succeed if the modifier has a single mode of operation.
 If there are multiple modes, this will raise an exception.

+Every modifier has a ``disabled`` mode that is defined by default.
+This mode will never be automatically enabled, but it will allow experiments to turn off the modifier without having to remove the modifier from the experiment definitions.

 If the ``on_executable`` attribute is not set, it will default to ``'*'`` which will match all executables.
 Modifier classes can (and should) be implemented to only act on the correct executable types (i.e. executables with ``use_mpi=true``).